djaus2/AthleticsCertificateMaker/ReadMe.md

 ## Time Certificate

-`CertificateTemplate.png` contains no labels; the script draws all three groups — label above value, equally spaced:
+The same label-free template is used; the script draws all three groups — label above value, equally spaced:

 ```text